luminovang/documentation/global/functions.md

 ### uppercase_words

-Uppercase the first character of each word in a string, it also handles underscores (`_`) and hyphens (`-`), converting them to spaces before applying capitalization.
+Capitalize the first letter of each word in a string.

+Preserves underscores, hyphens, and spaces as delimiters, and capitalizes the letter that follows each one.

 ```php
 function uppercase_words(string $string): bool